Overview - 2019/2020

 The Advanced Ergonomic Studies graduate program, the first of its kind in Canada, will provide you with a fundamental understanding about the science of ergonomics.

 In labs, classes and field placements, you will learn to use analytical tools to provide assessments of an employee's job related tasks in the workplace.
 Current technologies and techniques will be examined in addition to applying theoretical principles to worker and workspace interactions.
-You will also study the legislative and regulatory environment, the role of the Workplace Safety and Insurance Board and the financial impacts of injury.
+You will study the legislative and regulatory environment, the role of the Workplace Safety and Insurance Board and the financial impacts of injury.
 Students will also have the opportunity to attend the Applied Ergonomics Conference.

 Upon completion of the program, graduates may apply to the Canadian College for the Certification of Professional Ergonomists (CCCPE) for the designation of Associate Ergonomist.
 Further information regarding certification by the CCCPE can be found at https://www.cccpe.ca/.